About Us

 mallard_farm

 The Johnson family have lived at Mallard Grange since 1933.
 Today it is the home of Charles and Maggie Johnson and two sons, James and William.
 Mallard Grange is also a working farm and James works with his Dad on the farm and Will has a career in London.
-Maggie and James keep bees; free range hens roam and the farm cats prowl the farm yard.
-The family have two well behaved dogs and Maggie's horse Doris will be your best friend for a polo!

-On the farm there's around 200 cows and calves, a flock of sheep, wheat, barley, beans and oil seed rape crops are grown.
+On the farm there's around 130 cows and calves, a flock of breeding sheep, wheat, barley, beans and oil seed rape crops are grown.
 Charles and James farm in a nature friendly farming way; they also grows nectar mix and wildflower borders for the wild birds and bees.
 We share this lovely spot with an abundance of wildlife; wild geese and ducks visit the pond, occasionally herons too; red kites and kestrels soar overhead and swallows are regular visitors in Spring.
 Looking out across the fields, curlews, pheasants, partridges, rabbits and hares are common sights - glimpsing a deer a rare treat.

 At night gaze at the myriad of stars in the dark sky and spot the Space Station on it's nightly journey around the earth.